 Prior to the exam, participants will go over 5 practice questions with an IE representative.

-Please bring a calculator and a pencil with you to the exam.
+Please bring a calculator, a pencil and an eraser with you to the exam.
 The calculator does not need to have any special functions, but you should already be comfortable using it, as speed is essential to achieving a good result.

 In order to take the ieGAT, you should pre-register in a IE Global Admissions test close to you.
 Please select one.